wp-plugins/wp-topbar/readme.txt

 == Upgrade Notice ==

+= 5.12 =

+Version 5.12 fixes Strict Standards error messages and other defects

 = 5.11 =

 Version 5.11 supports WordPress 3.7, added control option to control showing of TopBar on mobile devices.